Rust-for-Linux/rust-out-of-tree-module/README.md

 For details about the Rust support, see https://rust-for-linux.com.

-For details about getting started with kernel development in rust, see https://docs.kernel.org/rust/quick-start.html
+For details about getting started with kernel development in Rust, see https://docs.kernel.org/rust/.

 For details about out-of-tree modules, see https://docs.kernel.org/kbuild/modules.html.